CFSAN-Biostatistics/snp-pipeline/docs/cmd_ref.rst

                           Consensus frequency.
 Mimimum fraction of high-quality
                           reads supporting the consensus to make a call.
                           (default: 0.6)
+    -D INT, --minConsDpth INT
-    -d INT, --minConsStrdDpth INT
+                          Consensus depth.
+Minimum number of high-quality reads supporting the consensus to make a call. (default: 1) -d INT, --minConsStrdDpth INT
                           Consensus strand depth.
 Minimum number of high-quality reads supporting the consensus which must be present